Academic Uses of AI for Students

 • Fix: Use specificity in your prompts to generate more diverse outputs, such as by specifying aspects of the desired person that push away from stereotypes.

-• Some AI hallucinates sources when it automatically (or when prompted) provides citations, providing sources that don’t exist or are fake.
+• Check for credibility: Some AI hallucinates sources when it automatically (or when prompted) provides citations, providing sources that don’t exist or are fake.

-• Fix: Check for credibility, and also check if the author and site are real, if it’s satire, and if it’s accurate.
+• Fix: Evaluate your sources, and also check if the author and site are real, if it’s satire, and if it’s accurate.

 • Read laterally: if the AI doesn’t provide sources to check, pick out its arguments and assumptions and look for other (credible) articles on these topics to see if the information matches.